-The measuring voltage source is a variable voltage source capable of outputting 1000V/10mA and 250V/50mA maximum, supplying stable measuring voltage.
-The measuring voltage source of this meter can set a large maximum output current so that measuring time can be shortened in measuring a sample with a large electrostatic capacity such as a capacitor by shortening the charging time.
+The measuring voltage source can be set 1000V/10mA maximum and supplies stable measuring voltage from the dedicated power supply unit.

+The dedicated external measuring voltage source of this meter can set a large maximum output current, allowing simultaneous measurement of up to four channels so that measuring time can be shortened in measuring a sample with a large electrostatic capacity such as a capacitor by shortening the charging time.

-This meter has a dedicated voltage output for charging (charging terminal), which can be used to precharge the meter before taking measurement to enhance the measuring throughput.
+In addition to voltage output for measurement, the dedicated external measuring voltage source has voltage output for charging (charging terminal), which can be used for precharging before taking measurement, to enhance the measuring throughput.